Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: The extended reward-attention model

-Since the inattention symptoms addressed in our previous models~\cite{Guimaraes2017,Guimaraes2018} concerned wake individuals, the reward-attention model considered the behavior of thalamic neurons under the tonic state.
-In the present work, we extend our previous studies and scrutinize relationships between the nigral dopaminergic activity and the oscillatory state of neurons in the thalamic complex.
-Doing so, it becomes possible to widen the investigation to examine a possible mesothalamic dopaminergic activity contribution to sleep alterations in presence of nicotine or alcohol.
+In previous works, we addressed inattention symptoms in wake subjects~\cite{Guimaraes2017, Guimaraes2018}.
+Because of this, we considered thalamic neurons firing in tonic mode.
+In this work, we study the relationship between the dopaminergic activity of SNpc and the bursting firing mode of thalamic neurons.
+This broadens the scope of applications of the model to explore the potential contributions of mesothalamic dopaminergic activity to sleep alterations when nicotine or alcohol is present.

-In the next section, we present the systems of equations that model the behavior of the neurons described in this section.

-\section{Mathematical formulation}
+\subsection{Mathematical formulation}

-In Section 2 we presented the architecture of our modeled network, which includes all connections among the 12 areas involved in the reward-attention model.
-Each modeled area refers to a population of neurons with similar behavior.
-The model is based on homogenization theory.
-Such approach replaces differential equations with multiscale features by simpler systems~\cite{Cioranescu2000,Bensoussan2011,Madureira2017}.
-For a discussion of homogenization in neuroscience, see~\cite{Bressloff2014}.
-In our case, we model a whole region through equations describing a spiking neuron.
-This approach was previously applied elsewhere~\cite{Guimaraes2017,Guimaraes2018,Carvalho1994,Madureira2010,Carvalho1995}.
-Moreover, each connection depicted in Figure \ref{fig:arquitetura_RAC} represents a synaptic (excitatory or inhibitory) projection through which an area influences other area.
-And the currents that operate in each modeled neuron --- which represents a homogeneous neural population --- are based on the neurochemical aspects also described in Section 2.

-From a mathematical point of view, we describe the neurons using the integrate-and-fire formalism~\cite{Gerstner} according to which a neuron fires when it reaches threshold.
-This simple neuron model is suitable for network simulations and can be adapted to simulate a broad class of neuronal behavior.
-We consider single-compartment neurons with membrane potential $V$~\cite{MacGregor1987,MacGregor1974}.
-The membrane equation is given by

-where $i = 1,\dots, n$ refers to each of the $n$ neurons in the network, $C_i$ denotes their capacitances, and $J_i$ is the number of ionic currents $I^j_i$ being modeled in the $i$th neuron.
-The external currents $I_\mathrm{ext}$ are due to eventual influences of the synaptic currents and the presence of nicotine or alcohol and will be described further below.
-Finally, $\theta_{\text{Na}}$ is a fixed, predefined constant.
-The currents are defined as $\mathrm{I}^j_i = g_j(V_i) (E_j-V_i)$, where $g_j$ is the conductance and $E_j$ is the Nernst potential corresponding to the $j$th ion.
-The physiological characteristics of each neuron are modeled by the conductances $g_j$s, which might not only depend on $t$ explicitly but also on previous values of $V_i$ itself, through, for instance, additional differential equations.

-As an exception, the sodium current is not represented as described above.
-It is activated by the action of the Heaviside function $\Theta:\mathbb{R} \rightarrow \{0,1\}$, defined by